Look at these two images below:

 Sentence case also has the added benefit of being easier for product teams to work with, as there are no formatting rules to remember, unlike title case.

-As I mentioned above, too many words set in title case can look awkward.
-Three and under is a good number.
-It can be hard to process titles when the number of words is pushed to six or more.
+There is a view that title case gives short pieces of text more visual weight, but too many words set in title case can look awkward.
+Three words and under is a good rule.
+Titles can be hard to process when the number of words is six or more.

-As always, the debate over whether to use ‘Your’ and ‘My’ rages on in countless forums and can become draining to follow.
+The debate over whether to use ‘Your’ and ‘My’ rages on in countless forums.
 It comes down to what suits your brand and how social and collaborative the product is.
 There is an argument that using a personal pronoun is a way of making the user feel engaged.

-Using the second person pronoun ‘your‘ in an interface implies that the product is talking with you.
+Using ‘Your’ (the second person pronoun) in an interface implies the product is talking with you.
 It makes the product feel like it’s a personal assistant.
 It’s helpful without being too demanding.

-Most importantly, it should be used in a collaborative environment.
 ‘Your’ is social.
-An example would be a project management app where a team is involved in creating tasks.
+An example would be a project management app where a team is creating tasks.
 ‘Your’ is useful as it differentiates your tasks from all people’s tasks.

-The first person pronoun ‘My’ suggests that the product is an extension of the user.
-‘My’ gives the feeling of control and a sense of ownership, but as an individual.
+Using ‘My’ (first person pronoun) suggests that the product is an extension of the user.
+‘My’ gives the sense of control and ownership, but as an individual.
 It is solipsistic.
 An example would be a tax return site.
 Since the user is not in an open and sharing mood while calculating their finances, ‘My’ feels appropriate, especially where data is sensitive.

 Another example is ‘My profile’, where you do not want to share any data with others.
 Here, the first person gives a better sense of security.
 It makes the user understand clearly that they are viewing their information.